remarkjs/remark/doc/Nodes.md

 [**Table**](#table) ([**Parent**](#parent)) represents tabular data, with alignment.
 Its children are either [**TableHeader**](#tableheader) (the first child), or [**TableRow**](#tablerow) (all other children).

-The alignment of columns is represented in `table.align`.
+`table.align` represents the alignment of columns.

 ```idl
 interface Table <: Parent {